 - Food: Groceries are very affordable, especially when shopping at local farmers’ markets (ferias), where you can buy fresh produce directly from farmers.
 A couple can expect to spend $400-$600 per month on groceries.

 - Healthcare: As detailed on our healthcare costs page, medical expenses are a fraction of what you would pay in the United States.
-Whether you use the public Caja system or private insurance, you can expect to save thousands of dollars annually.
+Healthcare and insurance costs may be lower than in the U.S. or Canada for some people, but actual costs depend on age, residency status, coverage, private-care use, medications, and pre-existing conditions.

 By making smart choices and embracing the local lifestyle, you can enjoy a rich and fulfilling retirement without depleting your savings.
 For a more detailed breakdown of expenses or to get personalized advice on budgeting for your move, our team is here to help.